 Never Forget to Care for You

 Making yourself a priority is most important during the times when it is most difficult.
-I’ve learned this lesson the hard way, and I know I’m not the only one.
+I’ve learned this lesson the hard way, and I know I’m not the only one who needs to hear how to keep stress from taking over my life.

 Which self-care habits have you found to be the most important to maintain during difficult times?